renecaceres/Analyser/doc/using_git.md

     $ git fetch upstream

-You can checkout the state of the upstream repo by doing
+You can checkout the state of the upstream `develop` branch by doing

     $ git checkout upstream/develop